Getting Started

 Important things to know:

-• Significant cuts had to be made for the current school year, with Elementary school class sizes stretched to their limits and TK class time reduced significantly.
+Significant cuts had to be made for the 2025-2026 school year, with Elementary school class sizes stretched to their limits and TK class time reduced significantly.

-• PG&E’s $4 million payments to our district are ending, even though Diablo Canyon remains open and the company is earning a record $2.75 billion in profits.
+PG&E’s $4.6 million payments to our district are ending, even though Diablo Canyon Nuclear Power Plant (DCPP) remains open and the company is earning a record $2.75 billion in yearly profits.

-• PG&E contends that it does not need to pay property tax for the power plant after 2025, which would reduce SLCUSD revenue $2 million per year.
+PG&E contends that it does not need to pay property tax for DCPP after 2025, which would reduce SLCUSD revenue another $2 million per year.

 Where are we currently?